-8. Risk of Termination of the Backstop Commitment Agreement
+8. Risk of Termination of the Subscription Agreement

-The Backstop Commitment Agreement contains certain provisions that give the parties the ability to terminate the Backstop Commitment Agreement, if various conditions are not satisfied.
-Termination of the Backstop Commitment Agreement could prevent the Debtors from consummating the Plan.
+The Subscription Agreement contains certain provisions that give the parties the ability to terminate the Subscription Agreement, if various conditions are not satisfied.
+Termination of the Subscription Agreement could prevent the Debtors from consummating the Plan.
+Under certain circumstances resulting in termination of the Subscription Agreement, as more fully described therein, the Plan Sponsor may be eligible to be paid the Termination Payment (as defined in the Subscription Agreement).